972C8/bucket-webapp/README.md

 - reactive UI design for PC and mobile devices
 - fluent timeline to scroll through all achieved BLIs
 - BLIs on the timeline are shown uniformly with the details of the BLIs
-- uniform design and structure of all pages (colours & fonts)
+- uniform design and structure of all pages (Continuous Integrity (CI))

 ### User Stories